Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Introduction

-Figure \ref{framew1} shows the difference between the physical and the virtual frameworks, using as an example the smallest case of REC: a group of households in the same building.
-Adopting the physical framework \ref{fram1}, all households can consume directly the self-generated energy, and individual consumption is measured through private meters.
-The excess demand and excess generation are measured by a common fiscal meter and generate corresponding collective revenues / cost which are split among the members.
-According to the virtual framework \ref{fram2}, the members of a REC do not directly consume the energy generated with their plants (with the exception of some minor cases).
-Under the virtual scheme, all the generation of a REC must be offered to the market.
-Since the REC are going to be very small in size, a central authority (e.g., GSE in Italy, which acts as guarantor and promoter of the country's sustainable development) is established as a natural broker, guaranteeing a selling price calculated as an average of the gross price of electricity updated periodically.
-To satisfy their energy needs, the members entering a REC must, therefore, continue to buy electricity from their retailers, their consumption remaining under the control of fiscal meters.
-This is why, for them, self-consumption occurs only in a virtual way, that is by offsetting their energy bill with the sale's proceeds.
-The relevant point of the virtual framework is that, besides to the sale of its generation, a REC also obtain an incentive for the energy (virtually) self-consumed.
-By means of smart fiscal meters, the central authority records the hourly generation and consumption of the members of a REC.
-Therefore, it can calculate a precise incentive proportional to the self-consumption totalled over a period, for example one year.
+According to the virtual framework shown in Figure \ref{fram2}, the REC members do not directly consume the energy generated with their plants (with some negligible exceptions).
+Under the virtual scheme, all the generation of a REC, as measured by the central fiscal meter, must be offered to the market.
+As for the selling price, since the REC are going to be relatively small players in size, a central authority (e.g., GSE in Italy), which acts as guarantor and promoter of the country's sustainable development, is established as a natural broker, guaranteeing a selling price calculated as an average of the gross price of electricity updated periodically.
+To satisfy their energy needs, the members entering a virtual REC must, therefore, continue to buy electricity from their retailers, their consumption remaining under the control of individual fiscal meters.
+This is why, for them, self-consumption occurs only in a "virtual way": the central authority, by reading both the central and the individual meters, establishes, at every hour, how much energy has been produced by the PV system and collectively consumed by the members of the REC.
+Under the virtual framework, the self-consumption of a REC is then defined on hourly basis as the minimum between the collective consumption and the renewable generation.